Burmese diaspora: United States

 Burmese Americans are Americans of full or partial Burmese ancestry, encompassing individuals of all ethnic backgrounds with ancestry in present-day Myanmar (or Burma), regardless of specific ethnicity.
 As a subgroup of Asian Americans, Burmese Americans have largely integrated into the broader Southeast Asian and South Asian American communities.

 Indiana had both the largest Burmese community and highest percentage of Burmese of any state.
 Indianapolis, Minneapolis-Saint Paul, and Fort Wayne are home to the largest Burmese American populations.
-As of August 2023, the Burmese population stands at 322,000, according to the Burmese American Community Institute.

 Following the 2010 census, "Burmese" became a distinct ethnic category (previously they were categorized as "other Asians.")
 From 2010 to 2021, the population more than doubled.
 Following the 2021 February Coup, waves of Burmese have fled the junta, contributing to a surge in growth.
 According to the Burmese American Community Institute, as of August 2023, the Burmese American population stands at 322,000.

 Notable people

 Some notable people include Aung San Suu Kyi, U Thant, and Thant Myint-U.

 Kler Heh, British footballer was born into a Karen-refugee camp across the border in Thailand before being resettled in Yorkshire age 10, went on to sign a professional contract with Sheffield United.